minh-phung/linear-regression-with-unconstrained-and-constrained-methods/README.md

 ordinary least squared, all subset: scikit-learn/sklearn.linear_model.LinearRegression
 ridge: scikit-learn/sklearn.linear_model.Ridge, sympy (polynomial solver for conversion between dof and constraint coefficient)
-lasso: scikit-learn/sklearn.linear_model.Lasso, cvxpy (quadratic convexity solver for conversion between dof and constraint coefficient)
+lasso: cvxpy (quadratic convexity solver to have solution in norm-ball form)
 partial least squared: scikit-learn/cross_decomposition.PLSRegression

 Predictors were identitified to be 'Holiday_Flag', 'Temperature', 'Fuel_Price', 'CPI', 'Unemployment', each quarters, and intercept term.
 A k = 5 folds cross validation methods where chosen.
 Each methods were computed on each fold, as a function of the effective degree of freedom (dof).
 Averages and standard deviation across folds were computed.

 The best dof, per methods, were chosen to be within 1 standard deviation of the minimum test error.
 A list of the chosen dof per method is saved in result.csv